k4sth4/hipaa-landing-zone/docs/Build_Guide.md

 ## Phase 1 – AWS Organization Setup

+Establish a secure AWS Organization with workload isolation, Terraform-ready IAM roles, and cross-account access for centralized provisioning.

+---

 ### 1. AWS Organization Creation

 - Created new AWS Organization from the Management Account (ID: `885812045783`)